CB3 Hush Review

 The headband also extends to fit even the biggest heads.
 The ear cups aren’t the biggest but most people will still fit them over-the-ear style.
 You might feel the earpads touching your earlobes but it isn’t too bothersome.

-You’ll be happy with features and their performance.
+You’ll be happy with the features and their performance.

 The Bluetooth works as intended.
 Connecting is simple enough, (pressing and holding the power button when off) and the connection is usually stable for at least the usual range of 33ft (10m).